Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ## Duplicate a product plan

-Instead of creating a plan from scratch, and to save time, it is possible to duplicate any existing plan (active or not) into a new plan.
-The new plan will be named after the original one + Copy (x).
-The new plan state is Draft so that you can update it as you want (changing the name, changing the plan type Free/Paid, changing the quotas or pricing).
+Instead of creating a plan from scratch, you can save time by duplicating any existing plan (active or not) into a new plan.

+* The duplicated plan will be named the same as the original plan + Copy (x).
+* The duplicated plan will be created in Draft state so that it can be updated (changes can include the name, plan type Free/Paid, quotas, pricing).

 {{< alert title="Note" color="primary" >}}
 All corrupted resources from the original plan will not be copy into the duplicated plan.
-In case this operation leaves orphan quotas, the quotas will not be added to the duplicated plan either.
+In case this operation leaves orphan quotas, the quotas will not be added to the duplicated plan.
 {{< /alert >}}

 To duplicate a plan:

 1. Navigate to the *Product Foundry* and select a product.
 2. Click the **Plans** tab.
 All plans configured for this product are displayed.
 3. Click the ellipsis menu of the plan you want to duplicate and select **Duplicate**.
-4. A warning message is displayed to inform that the corrupted resources will be removed from the new created plan and if a quotas become empty due to that removal, the quota will not tbe added to the new plan.
-Click **Duplicate**
+A warning message may display: *Corrupted resources will be removed from the new plan.
+If a quota becomes empty due to the removal, the quota will not be added to the new plan*.
+Click **Duplicate** to continue.
-5. A popup showing the various step is displayed.
-When the duplication is done the popup is updated and show the name of the new plan.
-An Edit button is available to let the user editing the new plan.
+5. The name of the new plan is displayed when the duplication process is complete.
+Click **Edit** to make changes to the new plan.
 See [Edit product plan](#edit-product-plans).

 ## Deprecate a product plan